Insured Nomads Review: Honest Take for Full‑Time Travelers

 Travel delays

 If your flight’s delayed by more than 12 hours, they’ll cover things like meals or a hotel stay while you wait.
-On the World Explorer Hotspot plan, you also get airport lounge access if you register your flight in advance, which makes delays way more bearable.
+On Connect health plans, you get unlimited Priority Pass lounge network access, and then on the travel plans, you also get airport lounge access via InstaPass if you register your flight in advance.

 Routine care (Connect plan only)

-If you’re on the Connect Preferred or Preferred Plus plan, you also get coverage for routine doctor visits, prescriptions, diagnostic tests like bloodwork, and optional add-ons for dental or mental health care.
+If you’re on the Connect plan, you also get coverage for routine doctor visits, vaccinations, prescriptions, diagnostic tests like bloodwork, and much more.

 What’s NOT Covered By Insured Nomads Insurance Plans